 Wilderness Summer Survival Week for Ages 11- 14

-Challenge yourself in nature with four adventurous, action-packed days of hiking Groton trails through numerous conservation properties, paddling the Squannacook River, developing summer survival skills, and exploring the inner world of our local rivers, woodlands, and fields while making new friends.
+Challenge yourself in nature with four adventurous, action-packed days of hiking Groton trails through numerous conservation properties, paddling the Squannacook River, developing summer survival skills, and exploring the inner world of our local river, woodlands and fields while making new friends.
 Outdoor adventure at its best with River Classroom Director Stacey Chilcoat.
 Program fees are $200 for NRWA members or $230 for non-members.

 Wild World of Water Week for Ages 6-8

 Escape the heat of summer with a fun-filled four days all about water!
 Collect aquatic critters from the Nashua River, make a fresh water aquarium, do water experiments, make mini-boats to race on mini streams, and stay cool each day with lots of water games.
 Perfect for nature & water loving kids!
-Led by NRWA's fun-loving naturalist educator Diane Lauber.
 Program fees are $180 for NRWA members or $210 for non-members.

 Calling all animal lovers and nature explorers!
 From reptiles to mammals, this program focuses on the amazing lives of our local wildlife.
 Collect fascinating insects, practice summer tracking skills, hike local trails and play animal camouflage games.
-Record your findings with sketches, photos, and stories in your own eco-adventure scrapbook.
-Program fees are $190 for NRWA members or $220 for non-members.
+Discover how our local wildlife has adapted to live and thrive in these three distinct habitants.
+Program fees are $190 for NRWA members or $220 for non-members

 Wee Play: Nature Detectives for Ages 6-7

 Joint program with Nashoba Paddler’s Wee Paddle 3-day Camp